shaslip/automation-tools/Bahaiquest/CreatePages-AI/README.md

 CreatePages-AI is a command-line tool designed to automate the process of searching, categorizing, and compiling quotes from the official Baha'i reference library.
 It uses a hybrid AI approach to leverage the unique strengths of different models, producing a thematically organized, wiki-formatted page of concise excerpts on any given topic.

-## The Workflow Explained
+## Workflow

-The main script orchestrates a sophisticated five-step pipeline designed for maximum quality and accuracy:
+The main script executes the following 5 scripts:

-1.  **Search (`search_library.py`):** The process begins by searching bahai.org/library for a given keyword.
+1.  **Search (`search_library.py`):** Searches bahai.org/library for a given keyword.
 It saves every paragraph where the keyword is found into structured JSON files in the `workspace/` directory, organized by source.

 2.  **Categorize (`categorize_quotes.py`):** The script gathers all text from all the search results and sends them in a single request to the Gemini API.
 Gemini analyzes the text to identify overarching themes and assigns each quote to a category.